rackerlabs/docs-cloud-load-balancers/internal-api-docs/cloud-load-balancers-v1/README.md

 **Note:**
       If the build does not run automatically, log in to the [Jenkins server](https://docs-staging.rackspace.com/jenkins) with your SSO credentials.
 Then, click **Build Now** to run the [internal load balancers admin  guide](https://docs-staging.rackspace.com/jenkins/job/internal-doc-load-balancer-admin-guide/) build manually.

-You can also access the Rackspace CDN Admin Guide from https://pages.github.rackspace.com/IX/internal-docs-landing-page.
+You can also access the Cloud Load Balancers Developer Guide for Service Management from https://pages.github.rackspace.com/IX/internal-docs-landing-page.